melissa3000/ReactWeather/README.md

 ![alt text](/reactWeatherScreenShot.png "Results of Search")

-As additional cities are entered, the screen will update to include the original search, as well as, any new cities.
+As additional cities are entered, the screen will update to include the original search, as well as any new cities.

 ## Version 2.0